elijahchen/NodeJS_Demo/README.md

 # NodeJS_Demo
-Repository exists to test Node.js
+Repository exists to test Node.js, I will be experimenting and learning Node.js!